Interstellar Biological Experiments Could Aid Human Space Travel

 By deep-sequencing the microbes’ DNA, which provides a high-resolution view of the genetic code, researchers can look for differences between those that experienced radiation and those that did not.
 The researchers will also use a technology called mass spectrometry, a method of finding molecular identities of proteins based on molecular weights.
 This will also allow them to look for modifications that possibly occurred.

 Photo from launch in Virginia.
-Photo by Health Mills
+Photo by Heath Mills

 of Rhodium Scientific.